Patient and Public Topic Suggestions

 Led by: Dr. Ivan Florez, University of Antioquia

-Vaccine Effectiveness Over Time in Vaccinated Individuals: A Living Review In progress
+Change in the Level of Vaccine Protection Over Time in COVID-19 Vaccinated Individuals: A Rapid Review Completed

 View Findings